 - On the back of visitor welcome cards

 Don't announce it once and move on.
-Weave it into the rhythm of your church communication consistently.
+Weave it into the rhythm of church communication consistently.

 Step 5: Launch, Listen, and Iterate